morganoneka/CarpentriesNotes/UnixShell/03_WorkingWithFilesAndDirectories/Notes.md

 The command we run to create the new folder is: `mkdir thesis`.
 It stands for "make directory" and makes a directory within our current working directory.
 Let's use `ls -F` to make sure it worked.

 ## Tips for creating directories
 Spaces can be problematic.
-If you want to
+For example: `mkdir morgans things` creates two directories!
+We could instead run `mkdir "morgans things"`... but that can make things difficult down the line.
+So, instead, it's best to avoid using spaces in file or folder names.

 # Creating files
 Let's take a look inside the directory: `ls -F thesis`.
 There isn't anything in there yet.